Alum Brian Schodorf's New Documentary Wins Five Regional Emmys

 - Outstanding Crafts Achievement Off-Air – Writing – Program

-In a discussion with Reel Chicago, Emmy-winning filmmaker Schodorft said of the film: "'We made this film to tell the story of a past that created the present...
+In a discussion with Reel Chicago, Emmy-winning filmmaker Schodorf said of the film: "'We made this film to tell the story of a past that created the present...
 With an overwhelming number of headlines about gun related deaths, we wanted to know why?… and we wanted to offer solutions.'"

 To view the trailer for this film, please click here.
+It is available to screen in its entirety on Amazon Prime.